HenriquesLab/mAIcrobe/README.md

 We recommend using an environment manager like [conda](https://docs.conda.io/en/latest/) to handle dependencies and assure reproducibility.

 Regardless of environment, you can install via pip in Python 3.10 or 3.11.
-This should handle all dependencies and take a couple of minutes depending on your internet connection.
+This should handle all dependencies and might take a couple of minutes depending on your internet connection.

 ```bash
 pip install napari-mAIcrobe